Aldi talks online in China

 Staff count at the Shanghai-based operation has already passed 100 and is growing rapidly; the highly-curated and keenly-priced offering on Alibaba B2C platform Tmall Global has nearly doubled to 200 lines; and cooperation has been extended with this local colossus to Tmall Classic, China's largest online marketplace.

-Of course the question burning in everyone's mind is whether Aldi South sees this distant e-commerce adventure as the prelude to opening physical stores in the Middle Kingdom.
+Of course the question burning in everyone's mind is whether Aldi sees this distant e-commerce adventure as a prelude to opening physical stores in the Middle Kingdom.
 We are convinced that Aldi is not on a slow boat to China and that a start will be made within the next two or three years, probably in Shanghai.
 We also understand that they are looking for local management and beefing up their expansion team.
-So we asked country manager Christoph Schwaiger.
+So we asked country manager Christoph Schwaiger...

 His answer during a video interview on WeChat came with the very slightest suggestion of a smile.
 Despite Schwaiger's best efforts to remain inscrutable it was as though he couldn't resist thinking of such a vast market with the promise of dynamic growth for decades to come.
 He also knows that Aldi doesn't have any major competitor in the discount arena – yet.